Search

 Average PERM processing times:

-PWD Processing: As of Jan.
-31, the National Prevailing Wage Center was processing PWD requests filed in August and earlier for H-1B (OES) cases, May and earlier for H-1B (non-OES) cases, August and earlier for PERM (OES) cases and April and earlier for PERM (non-OES) cases, according to the Labor Department.
-Redeterminations were being considered on appeals filed January and earlier for H-1B cases and December and earlier for PERM cases.
-Center director reviews were being conducted for PERM cases filed in December and earlier.
+PWD Processing: As of April 30, the National Prevailing Wage Center was processing PWD requests filed in October and earlier for H-1B (OES) cases, September and earlier for H-1B (non-OES) cases and October and earlier for PERM (OES and non-OES), according to the Labor Department.
+Redeterminations were being considered on appeals filed February and earlier for H-1B cases and PERM cases.
+Center director reviews were being conducted for PERM cases filed in March and earlier.

 BAL Analysis: BAL’s internal case tracking is consistent with the Labor Department’s published processing times.
-BAL is seeing approvals for PERM applications filed in August and earlier and is starting to see PWDs for requests filed in August and earlier for H-1B (OES) cases, May and earlier for H-1B (non-OES) cases, August and earlier for PERM (OES) cases and April and earlier for PERM (non-OES) cases.
+BAL is seeing approvals for PERM applications filed in October and earlier and is starting to see PWDs for requests filed in October and earlier for H-1B (OES) cases, September and earlier for H-1B (non-OES) cases and October and earlier for PERM (OES and non-OES) cases.

 Copyright © 2022 Berry Appleman & Leiden LLP.
 All rights reserved.
 Reprinting or digital redistribution to the public is permitted only with the express written permission of Berry Appleman & Leiden LLP.
 For inquiries please contact copyright@bal.com.